anantagrawal001/Scrapiing_cric_info/README.md

-# Scrapiing_circ_info
-Hi Everyone!
-I made a project based on Web Scraping.Here I extracted teams data of cricket world  cup 2019 (Men's) Used the data to edit and design a template that I made...
-Explored and tried a few npm libraries.
-Learned about dependencies on other libraries. in this project, I learn about libraries how to implicate and ways of implicating libraries I used libraries like PDF-LIB, EXCEL4NODE, AXIOS, etc. for more please follow the code if you have projects and some work related to this type of project I included the contact me file for reaching to me Had a lot of fun building this. thankyou
+## Cricket World Cup 2019 Data Extraction and Template Design

+This project is a web scraping-based project that focuses on extracting team data from the Men's Cricket World Cup 2019.
+The extracted data was used to edit and design a template.
+Several npm libraries were used in this project, such as PDF-LIB, EXCEL4NODE, AXIOS, etc.

+Getting Started

+To get started with this project, you can clone the repository to your local machine and install the required npm packages using the npm install command.

+Running the Project

+Once you have installed the necessary dependencies, you can run the project using the node index.js command.
+This will execute the script and generate a PDF and Excel file containing the extracted data.

+Contributing

+We welcome contributions from the community to improve this project.
+If you have any suggestions or improvements, please feel free to fork the repository and submit a pull request.

+Contact

+If you have any questions or want to discuss the project, feel free to contact us through the contact-me file in the repository.

+License

+This project is licensed under the MIT License - see the LICENSE file for details.

+Thank you for your interest in this project.
+We hope you find it useful and informative.